-coordinates (Edelsbrunner & Mucke, 1990), which effectively bring the particles into general position, such that the Delaunay triangulation becomes formally unique and the algorithm for constructing the tessellation is guaranteed to succeed.
+One possible approach for solving this issue lies in systematically applying symbolic perturbations to the particle coordinates (Edelsbrunner & Mucke, 1990), which effectively bring the particles into general position, such that the Delaunay triangulation becomes formally unique and the algorithm for constructing the tessellation is guaranteed to succeed.
 There may then still be triangles/tetrahedra of zero volume attached to the complex hull of the final tessellation, but their removal represents no major problem.
-However, the symbolic perturbation approach still requires robust evaluations of the correct sign of determinants, which Mücke (1995) proposes to obtain with long-integer arithmetic.
+However, the symbolic perturbation approach still requires robust evaluations of the correct sign of determinants, which Mücke (1998) proposes to obtain with long-integer arithmetic.

 Another possible method for constructing robust geometric predicates is to employ exact floating point arithmetic, implemented through suitable software packages.
-This is however very much slower than standard doubleprecision arithmetic.
+This is however very much slower than standard double-precision arithmetic.
 An attractive alternative is to use adaptive precision arithmetic, as proposed and implemented by Schewchuk (1997).
 Here the idea is to monitor the maximum round-off error that can occur in the evaluation of a geometric test.
 If there is a risk that the correct result may be missed with standard floating point arithmetic (which is carried out in hardware by the CPU), progressively more accurate approximations to exact floating point arithmetic are employed, until the correctness of the calculated sign can be guaranteed.
 Since the exact but slow floating point arithmetic is only used when it is really needed, this adaptive precision approach is much faster than using exact floating point arithmetic throughout.

 We use a different method instead which does not need perturbed point coordinates, but rather relies on modifications of the point insertion algorithm such that it can directly deal with degeneracies, and we combine this with a scheme that always guarantees the correct evaluation of geometric predicates.
 Let us first discuss the latter.
 We here follow the idea of Schewchuk (1997) and estimate the maximum round-off error in evaluations of in-circle and orientation tests.
 When there is a risk of getting the wrong sign with standard floating point arithmetic, we however evaluate the determinant with exact long integer arithmetic, which is both simple and robust.
 To this end we establish a oneto-one mapping between the floating point numbers of our point coordinates and the space of 53-bit integers.
 This is accomplished by mapping our computational domain to the floating point interval [1, 2].
-All these numbers have the same exponent in the standard IEEE representation of doubleprecision numbers, and the 53-bit mantissa effectively provides a linear and uniform grid of the possible floating point values in this interval.
+All these numbers have the same exponent in the standard Institute of Electrical and Electronics Engineers (IEEE) representation of double-precision numbers, and the 53-bit mantissa effectively provides a linear and uniform grid of the possible floating point values in this interval.
 We read out this mantissa and use it to evaluate exact geometric predicates using long integer arithmetic with the open-source GMP library, when needed.